mohan-s1/lammps_install/README.md

 # lammps_tutorials
 The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible.

 In the event you don't have LAMMPS built and compiled, download the lammps-install.sh file.
 Open the folder you downloads folder or wherever you placed it in the terminal.
-Type
+Enter

 sudo chmod +x lammps_install.sh